Skip to main content

 Member States have autonomy to implement their own financial policies and tax regimes, but the Semester ensures they keep within an agreed set of rules called the Stability and Growth Pact (SGP).

-The cornerstone of the Commission's proposals are multi-year national fiscal-structural plans in which Member States will set out their economic targets and reform measures over a period of at least four years.
+• introduce multi-year national plans in which Member States will set out their economic targets and reform measures over a period of at least four years.

-The annual Semester cycle currently runs from November to October, beginning with the Autumn Package in which the Commission sets out general social and economic priorities for the EU and provides Member States with policy guidance for the following year.
+The annual Semester cycle currently runs from November to October, beginning with the Autumn Package in which the Commission sets out general social and economic priorities for the coming 12-18 months based on the Annual Sustainable Growth Survey (ASGS).
+Member States are provided with policy guidance for their national budgets to ensure stability and unified progress in achieving EU budgetary and policy targets.

-Spring 2023 Economic Forecast for Ireland: table showing the key figures for Ireland for 2022, 2023 and 2024 for GDP, inflation, unemployment, general government balance as a % of GDP, gross public debt as a % of GDP and current account balance as a % of GDP
+Autumn 2023 Economic Forecast for Ireland - table showing figures for 2023, 2024 and 2025 for GDP growth, inflation, unemployment, general government balance, gross public debit and current account balance

 Stability and Growth Pact